reddybharat/agentic-rag/README.md

   - `GOOGLE_GENAI_API_KEYS`: Comma-separated Gemini API keys
   - `TAVILY_API_KEY`: Tavily web search API key

-## API Endpoints
+## Architecture

+The system can be run in two modes:

+### Streamlit-Only Mode (Recommended for Hosting)
+- **Direct Function Calls**: The Streamlit app now uses direct function calls instead of API requests
+- **No API Server Required**: All graph operations are handled directly through helper functions
+- **Easier Deployment**: Can be hosted on platforms like Streamlit Cloud without needing a separate API server

+### API Mode (Optional)
-The system includes a FastAPI backend with the following endpoints:
+The system also includes a FastAPI backend with the following endpoints:
 - `POST /graph/start` - Start a new conversation thread
 - `POST /graph/continue` - Continue an existing conversation
 - `POST /graph/finish` - Finish a conversation session